ZMCodi/FinancialAnalysis/README.md

-# Financial Analysis Library
+# Financial Analysis and Trading Strategy Library

-A Python library for financial data analysis and visualization.
+A Python library for financial data analysis and trading strategy implementation.
 The library integrates with a PostgreSQL database for data storage while automatically handling missing data through the yfinance API.
-Designed for both quick analysis and integration into larger projects.
+It provides both analytical tools and a comprehensive framework for developing, testing, and optimizing trading strategies.

 ## Features